A building evacuation is activated by either the fire alarm or at the directive of authorized emergency personnel, including UMass Emergency Alerts.

-- Leave the building or area immediately through the nearest exit.
-Evacuation is REQUIRED when the alarm is sounding, for every individual in the building, whether student, faculty, staff or visitor.
+- Evacuation is REQUIRED when the alarm is sounding, for every individual in the building, whether student, faculty, staff or visitor.

-- Gather at a designated meeting place or at a safe distance from the building or area, taking care not to block entrances and exits.
-Emergency personnel will need a clear path into and out of the building or area.
+- Gather at a safe distance from the building or area, taking care not to block entrances and exits.
+Emergency personnel will need a clear path into and out of the building.

 - Report the condition and location of any persons unable to leave the building or area or who need assistance to emergency personnel.

 - Emergency personnel will let you know when the risk has been contained and you can re-enter the building.

 People with Disabilities:

 During an evacuation, follow the same protocol outlined above.
 If you need assistance leaving a building or area, notify a co-worker, friend, roommate, etc. that you will wait by the nearest stairwell.
 Do not use an elevator during an evacuation.
 Also, call UMass Police at 413-545-2121 from your cell phone and let the operator know of your exact location.
 Stay calm until help arrives.

 Shelter-in-Place is a term that indicates there is a dangerous hazard outside and you should find a safe location inside to find shelter from the threat.
 It is important to select a shelter location that will provide protection from the specific hazard or threat – emergency personnel and UMass Emergency Alerts will share information that should be used to guide your actions.
 There is not one location that is ideal for all circumstances, here are some general considerations:

 - Severe weather: find an interior space, without windows, that is located on a lower level of the building.